gorlanwix/3d-viewer/README.md

 The site visitors will be able to control the camera using their mouse:
 * Left click and hold to orbit/rotate camera
-* Middle click and hold to translate camera
+* Right click and hold to translate camera
 * Middle scroll wheel to zoom in/out

-Site visitors will also be able to change camera mode:
-* Automatic orbit
-* Stationary
-* Pan and cut at random positions/angles

 Target Widget Display & Controls (taken from SketchFab):